opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 - Where is our robust feature store of high quality, clean data for modeling to accelerate analytics?

-My post this week touches on a GPU Deep Learning topic, Opinionated Analytics Frameworks, Who Deserves an Audience, Learning Data Science, Upcoming Meetups, and closes with two Book Recommendations.
+My post this week touches on 1) a GPU Deep Learning topic, 2) Opinionated Analytics Frameworks, 3) Who Deserves an Audience, 4) Learning Data Science, 6) Upcoming Meetups, and 6) closes with two Book Recommendations.

 ----

-## Explainable and Interpretable Deep Learning
+## Interpretable Deep Learning

 Conventional wisdom right now is that deep learning techniques in tabular data tend to over-fit, are not useful for discovering feature inferences, and are not interpretable.
 Arik and Pfister presented a 2020 paper and method called [tabnet](https://blogs.rstudio.com/ai/posts/2021-02-11-tabnet/#ref-arik2020tabnet) that leverages the deep learning `torch` framework and aspects of decision trees to overcome these limitations.